-Notaries may apply 60 days before the expiration of their current commission by completing a renewal application at the Missouri Secretary of State’s website and paying the renewal application fee.
+Notaries can renew their notary commission within sixty days before the expiration of their current commission by completing a renewal application at the Missouri Secretary of State’s website and paying the renewal application fee.

 Do I need to purchase a notary stamp in Missouri?

-Required elements - notary’s commission name, commission number, and the phrases “Notary Public,” “State of Missouri,” and “Notary Seal.”
-County name and commission expiration dates are optional.
+The county name and commission expiration dates are optional.
+The stamp impression imprints must not be smaller than eight-point type and must be photographically reproducible.
 Every executed notarial certificate must also include the commission county and expiration date, which can be added to the notary seal.
-The print must not be smaller than eight-point type and must be photographically reproducible.

 Is a notary journal required in Missouri?

-Required.
-Notaries are required to keep a permanently bound journal of their notarial acts.
-Each notary public shall keep a permanently bound journal of his or her notarial acts containing numbered pages, except those notarial acts connected with judicial proceedings and those for whose public record is publicly filed within ninety days of execution.
+Missouri notaries are required to record all notarial acts they perform in a permanently bound record book that includes numbered pages.
 If the notary journal is lost, misplaced or stolen, the notary is required to send a written notice to the Secretary of State immediately.
 For Missouri notary supplies, please contact the American Association of Notaries by calling (800) 721-2663 or visiting our website at www.missourinotary.com

-What notarial acts can an Missouri notary public perform?
+What notarial acts can a Missouri notary public perform?